wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 2.2.2 =
+* Streamlined the method of loading css styles.
+Now only the styles that are being used will be loaded.

 = 2.2.1 =
 * Fixed CSS bugs, added new style: c-p30 mini